 Let me know in the comments section below what the best saxophone in the world is to you and why.

 The BetterSax Alto Saxophone

 Now, while I am a big fan of the Yanagisawa brand saxophones, not everyone can afford or needs an instrument of this caliber and price.
-I have recently developed the Bettter Sax alto saxophone to fill a gap in the market for a high quality, reliable and desirable entry-level saxophone at the affordable price of $649.
+I have recently developed the Bettter Sax alto saxophone to fill a gap in the market for a high quality, reliable and desirable entry-level saxophone at the affordable price.

 You can purchase the BetterSax Alto exclusively here on bettersax.com.